frederick-vs-ja/Quuxplusone-blog/_posts/2020-02-05-vector-is-copyable-except-when-its-not.md

   templates
 ---

-Here's something that comes up a lot on the C++ Slack.
+Here's something that comes up a lot on [the cpplang Slack](https://cppalliance.org/slack/).
 Why is it that `std::vector<MoveOnlyType>` advertises copyability?

 In practice, this often manifests as cryptic compiler errors in which the caret points somewhere completely useless.
 [For example:](https://godbolt.org/z/fGYxTv)